 Currently this is only possible in the web application.
 You can access this from your Mac / PC under: https://www.securesafe.com/mylogin

 With the SecureSafe-iOS App, you can upload arbitrary files to your SecureSafe.
-This process works slightly different in iOS than what you may know from computers - instead of opening a document in SecureSafe, you need to "pass" it on from another app to SecureSafe.
-Whether that app supports this process is indicated by the presence of the following "Open In"-button:
+This process works slightly different in iOS than what you may know from computers - instead of opening a document in SecureSafe, you need to "pass" it on to SecureSafe from another app.
+Whether that app supports this process is indicated by the presence of the following "Open In" icon:

-Clicking this button will show a list with all the apps that support the appropriate document type - including SecureSafe.
+If you press this icon, a list with all the apps that support the appropriate document type is shown - including SecureSafe.